kravietz/ansible-ipsec/README.md

 stored in Ansible configuration, that is further used to derive protocol-level secrets.
 Full rekeying of the whole network can be  achieved as a matter of changing the secret and re-running Ansible playbook.

+I do offer professional support for the solution, please [contact me](https://webcookies.org/contact/) for more information.

 ## Changelog
 * v1.1 - full support for IPv6, bugfixes
 * v1.0 - initial release